 Business implementation of AI faces various challenges.
 Therefore, knowing the parameters and conditions before implementing AI can change the outcome to a large extent.
-Also, you can check our blog on top considerations for implementing ML in fast-growing tech companies for a detailed explanation.
+Also, you can check our blog on top considerations for implementing Machine Learning in fast-growing tech companies for a detailed explanation.

 1. Labeled data:

 Labeling a massive amount of data is a critical process used to set the context before leveraging it for model training.
 Before you start the implementation process, ask the data-driven questions given below.